 However, you will need an electric mixer.
 I used my stand mixer, but you could use a hand mixer instead.
 Either will do the trick.

-Start by creaming your Country Crock Baking Stick and sugar together until light and fluffy.
+Start by creaming your Country Crock Baking Sticks or butter together with your sugar until light and fluffy.

 Then, mix in the eggs, milk, and anise flavoring.
 Followed by the flour, baking powder, and salt, mixing well until combined.

 Once the dough is well mixed, scoop the dough out 1 heaping teaspoon at a time and roll lightly in your hands to form a ball.
 Place on prepared cookie sheets at least 1 inch apart.

 Bake cookies for 8-12 minutes, until the bottoms are a light golden brown.